xengravity/amazon-pay-alexa-v2-demo/README.md

 ## Running the Demo
 Launch the demo by saying, 'Alexa, open No Nicks'.
 If you receive an error, proceed to the [troubleshooting section](#troubleshooting).

-You will get a payment record in your email and your Alexa app home screen.

 ## Next Steps
 Read the integration guide: https://developer.amazon.com/docs/amazon-pay/amazon-pay-overview.html